2013 BMW 1-Series Performance

 Acceleration and Power

-The rear-wheel drive BMW 1-Series offers three 3.0-liter, inline six-cylinder engines.
+The rear-wheel drive BMW 1-Series offers three 3.0-liter six-cylinder engines.
 The base engine, which is available on the 128i, makes 230 horsepower.
 The turbocharged engine in the 135i makes 300 horsepower.
 The 135is, which is new for the 2013 model year, has a turbocharged engine that produces 320 horsepower.
-Reviewers haven’t tested this trim yet.
 Each model has a standard six-speed manual transmission.
-A six-speed automatic is optional on the base model, and a seven-speed, dual-clutch automatic is optional with the turbocharged engines.
+A six-speed automatic is optional on the base model, and a seven-speed dual-clutch automated manual is optional with the turbocharged engines.
 With the automatic transmission, the base model averages 18/28 mpg city/highway, according to the EPA.
 Those ratings are low for the class.

 Test drivers are very impressed with the BMW 1-Series’ engines.
 They even say that the 128i’s engine has plenty of power and is smooth.
-They also like the 135i’s engine for delivering immediate power when they step on the gas pedal.
+They also like the 135i’s engine because it delivers immediate power when they step on the gas pedal.
 Reviewers don’t comment on the transmissions as much, but one says both the manual and automatic transmissions deliver good acceleration.
 In particular, Consumer Guide reports that the manual shifter is very accurate and that the clutch is easy to use.

 - "The inline-6-cylinder engine is becoming a rarity (most sixes today are Vs) because their height and length make them tricky to package.
 But that configuration is perfectly balanced, and there is still nothing quite like the crisp, velvety, free-revving feel and sound of a BMW straight-6." -- Kelley Blue Book